TatsuUkraine/dart_environment_config/README.md

       dotenv: # optional, default to FALSE, if this field should be added to .env file
       config_field: # optional, default to TRUE, if this field should be added to Dart file
       env_var: # optional, global environment variable name
+      static: # options, default to TRUE, if this field should be static, if FALSE, `const` will be be ignored

   imports: # optional, array of imports, to include in config file
     - package:some_package

+  extensions: # set of extensions for default field list
+    some_extension: # extension name
+      some_key:
+        const: # optional, overrides `const` value for the field
+        pattern: # optional, overrides `pattern` value for the field
+        default: # optional, overrides `default` value for the field
+        static: # optional, overrides `static` value for the field

+    imports: # optional, adds set of imports to main configulration
+      - package:some_other_package

 ```

 Run `pub get` to install dependencies.